Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Introduction

-In summary, this paper makes the following key contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, labelsep=5pt, topsep=0pt] \item We propose \textit{Formula Tuning} (\textbf{Fortune}), a reinforcement learning framework that enhances symbolic reasoning for table understanding by training language models to generate executable spreadsheet formulas. \item We provide a theoretical analysis and discussion comparing textual versus symbolic reasoning in table understanding, as well as supervised fine-tuning versus reinforcement learning in symbolic table reasoning. \item We conduct extensive experiments on seven table understanding benchmarks, demonstrating the effectiveness of \textit{Formula Tuning}, and perform comprehensive analyses to provide deeper insights. \end{itemize}
+In summary, this paper makes the following key contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, labelsep=5pt, topsep=0pt] \item We propose \textit{Formula Tuning} (\textbf{Fortune}), a reinforcement learning framework that enhances symbolic reasoning for table understanding by training large language models to generate executable spreadsheet formulas. \item We conduct extensive experiments on seven table understanding benchmarks to validate the effectiveness of \textit{Formula Tuning}, and we develop \textbf{Formula-R1} based on this training framework. \item We provide comprehensive empirical and theoretical analyses, offering deeper insights into textual versus symbolic reasoning for table understanding, as well as supervised fine-tuning versus reinforcement learning for symbolic table reasoning. \end{itemize}